ltguillaume/phpbb-revereor/README.md

 # Revereor phpBB Theme
 by ltGuillaume: [Codeberg](https://codeberg.org/ltguillaume) | [GitHub](https://github.com/ltguillaume) | [Buy me a beer](https://buymeacoff.ee/ltguillaume) 🍺

-A modern and clean reinterpretation of Prosilver
+A modern and clean reinterpretation of prosilver

 - Automatic dark mode based on device settings, or forced light/dark mode
-- Easily change the color variables for your own flavor
+- Color variables to easily create your own flavor
+- An improved responsive design for easy use on touch devices
-- Rounded soft borders, contrast only where functional
+- Rounded softer borders, contrast only where functional for easier reading and a less cluttered look
-- No more gradients
+- No more retro gradients
-- Moves the poster's profile (back) to the left hand side
+- Moves the poster's profile to the left hand side, like in phpBBv2
+- Changed fonts and sizes for improved compatibility and readability on modern displays